College in America Blog

 The 2+2 Model, a Surefire Path to Saving Big Bucks on College—NOT!

 Most students who enroll in a community college (80%) intend to transfer to a four-year institution to earn a bachelor’s degree.
 Their plan is to save money by: Living at home and commuting.
 Earning their credits in the required general education classes at a bargain price.
-This strategy is called the 2+2 Model.
-Unfortunately, this […]
+Only spending two years at Big Bucks U. This […]

 How Do So Many Students End Up with Useless Degrees?